rockroman/pa_test2/README.md

 ## Main Data Analysis and Machine Learning Libraries

 - Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+- It should be noted that the client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.
+To comply with this the data has been added to the git.ignore file.

 ## Credits